-Carnitas AKA Mexican Slow Cooker Pulled Pork takes minutes to prep and is great in tacos, bean burritos, quesadillas, chimichangas and more!
+Carnitas pulled pork takes minutes to prep and is great in tacos, bean burritos, quesadillas, chimichangas, and more!

 What is Carnitas?